Hospital travel costs scheme

 - Guarantee Pension Credit

-You may also qualify if your income is £15,276 or less and you get one of the following:
+Depending on your income level you may also qualify for the Hospital travel costs scheme if you get one of the following:

 - Child Tax Credit (with or without Working Tax Credit)